 The way that animals move across landscapes gives us information about what environmental features are important to them.
 With emerging high-resolution GPS technologies, our ability to discern fine-grained movements by animals can help us better understand their spatial habitat ecology and inform targeted land management for conservation.
 I use animal movement models (e.g. resource- and step-selection functions) to understand the role of individual variation, landscape configuration, and environmental gradients in mediating resource selection by animals.

 Jones, G. M., H. A. Kramer, F. A. Atuo, B. K. Hobart, S. A. Whitmore, W. J. Berigan, C. M. Wood, B. K. Hobart, T. Erker, F. A. Atuo, N. K. Pietrunti, R. Kelsey, R. J. Gutiérrez, D. J. Tempel, M. Z. Peery (In revision) Individual variation and functional response explains resource selection by spotted owls in a patchy post-fire landscape.
 Submitted to: Landscape Ecology.

-Kramer, H. A., G. M. Jones, V. Kane, B. Bartl-Geller, J. Kane, S. A. Whitmore, B. P. Dotters, K. N. Roberts, S. C. Sawyer, J. J. Keane, V. C. Radeloff, M. P. North, M. Z. Peery (In preparation) Elevational gradients drive habitat selection in spotted owls: implications for species conservation in forest ecosystems.
+Kramer, H. A., G. M. Jones, V. Kane, B. Bartl-Geller, J. Kane, S. A. Whitmore, B. P. Dotters, K. N. Roberts, S. C. Sawyer, J. J. Keane, V. C. Radeloff, M. P. North, M. Z. Peery (Under review) Elevational gradients strongly mediate habitat selection patterns in a nocturnal predator.
+Submitted to: Ecosphere.

 Bioenergy effects on biodiversity and ecosystem services